openforis/sepal-doc/docs/source/cookbook/classification.rst

     If the added training data are outside of the image to classify, they will have no impact on the final result (with the exception of the SEPAL recipe).

-To add new data, select :btn:`<fas fa-plus> Add` and choose the type of data to import:
+To add new data, select :btn:`<fa-solid fa-plus> Add` and choose the type of data to import:

 .. thumbnail:: ../_images/cookbook/classification/import-training-data.png
     :group: classification-recipe